emann/opu/README.md

-# OPU - OP-1 Utility
+# OPU - Operator Utilities

-A set of utilities for the OP-1
+A set of utilities for the OP-1 (and in the future, pocket operators).